Your disability rights and resource center

 against people with disabilities, people of color, people who speak a particular

-encourage people to choose love.
+support and encourage people to choose love.

 People can live, work, attend school, eat, sleep and recreate

 throughout the community regardless of their abilities.

 People are in charge of their own lives and have the right to choose the

 services, tools, and support systems in the community that they deem best for

 People with disabilities in our community must be a majority of our Board,

 Staff, and Volunteers, to ensure proper direction of planning and policy making